Chris1221/talks/pres.md

-Investigation of Stratified False Discovery Rate Control in Environments of Complex Correlation | coR-ge
+coR-ge | Investigation of sFDR in Environments of Complex Correlation
 ========================================================
 author: Christopher Cole
 date: July 24th 2015
 transition: rotate

 Genome Wide Association Studies
 ========================================================

 - Agnostic search of the genome for significant associations